-MRP or Material requirement planning is the technique rooted in sales forecasting.
+MRP, or Material requirement planning, is a technique rooted in sales forecasting.

-Well, it comes with unique layering that means the manufacturers are required to meet the sales data that is forecasted accurately.
+Well, it comes with unique layering,, which means the manufacturers are required to meet the sales data that is forecasted accurately.

-Another one is manufacturers and inventory managers required to work on the material suppliers, this is for ensuring that there is on-hand material in future needs.
+Another one is manufacturers and inventory managers required to work on the material suppliers to ensure that there is on-hand material for future needs.

-The biggest benefit you get here is you don’t have to invest more than what’s necessary.
+The biggest benefit you get here is that you don’t have to invest more than necessary.

-But the point you should be focused on is having accurate forecasting that can scale with demand.
-If not then you might end up missing profitable opportunities for the business.
+But the point you should be focused on has accurate forecasting that can scale with demand.
+If not, then you might end up missing profitable opportunities for the business.

 What Are The Best Practices You Can Do?

-However, if you can use the practices that can make inventory management much organized, easy to track, and make sure you have stock ready to meet the demands.
+However, if you can use the practices that can make inventory management much more organized, easy to track, and ensure you have stock ready to meet the demands.

-Properly managed inventory also avoids the pitfalls so you can get more profit and sales.
+Properly managed inventory also avoids the pitfalls of getting more profit and sales.

 Use Your SKU Number